enteas/EnteasWebDevOnboarding/README.md

   }
 );
 ```
 Note how the return was modified from `response.data` to `response.message` since our helloEnteas API in the BE returns an object containing a success boolean and a message string.
-Here, we are only interested in the message string.
+For this example, we are only interested in the message string.

 Finally, we need to modify the reducer (`extraReducers` in counterSlice.js) to save the message string in the state.
 Modify the extraReducers function to look like this:
 ``` javascript